 The evocative ruin of the fifteenth-century monastery behind Hospedería La Cartuja contains an art gallery.
-Cazalla de la Sierra is just over an hour's drive north of Seville Dropdown content, for more unique places to stay browse our guide to the world's strangest hotels Dropdown content.
+Cazalla de la Sierra is just over an hour's drive north of Seville, for more unique places to stay browse our guide to the world's strangest hotels.

 Find more accommodation options in Cazalla de la Sierra

 Perched on a clifftop, this former casa señorial has a spectacular columned patio and sensational views across the vega from a terrace bar.
 Some of the beautiful rooms (and more expensive suites) come with their own terrace, too.
-Arcos de la Frontera is just 30 minutes' east of Jerez de la Frontera Dropdown content.
+Arcos de la Frontera is just 30 minutes' east of Jerez de la Frontera.

 Find more accommodation options in Arcos de la Frontera